 How Are Your T-Shirts Packaged?

 Selling a t-shirt in a plain box, envelope or plastic wrap may be the easy and inexpensive option that does all the necessary things like display the shipping information and the brand name, but this kind of packaging is likely to be thrown away without a second thought, risking your brand’s reach and memorability.
-By creating innovative packaging for t-shirts that’s exciting enough to be shared, you create a pathway that may spark a conversation, lead you to be more memorable, and thus, more likely to be recommended and re-purchased from.
+By creating innovative packaging for t-shirts that are exciting enough to be shared, you create a pathway that may spark a conversation, lead you to be more memorable, and thus, more likely to be recommended and re-purchased from.
 Your packaging is one of, if not the only, physical interaction your customer has with your online t-shirt business, so your unboxing experience actually has a lot of importance attached to it.
 This image from T-Shirt Magazine shows off an innovative packaging idea.

 Innovative T-Shirt Unboxing Experience Ideas